West Vancouver

-West Vancouver had a population of 44,122 at the 2021 Canadian census.
-Cypress Provincial Park, mostly located within the municipal boundaries, was one of the venues for the 2010 Winter Olympics.
-West Vancouver is also home of Canada's first shopping mall, Park Royal Shopping Centre, and also the Horseshoe Bay ferry terminal, one of the main connecting hubs between the British Columbia mainland and Vancouver Island.
+West Vancouver is home to the Horseshoe Bay ferry terminal, one of the main transportation hubs connecting the British Columbia mainland and Vancouver Island, and to much of Cypress Provincial Park.

 History

 The Municipality of West Vancouver was incorporated on March 15, 1912, after separating from the District of North Vancouver.
 The first municipal election was held on April 6, 1912.
 In November 1938, the Lions Gate Bridge was opened to traffic, allowing extensive growth of the semi-populated community, previously only accessible by ferry.
 Some homes in West Vancouver date back to the 1920s and 30s, though most of the currently existing dwellings were built in the 1970s and 80s, and mostly in British Pacific Properties' developments.